francbohuslav/insomnia-plugin-uu-sync/README.md

 # Insomnia uuSync Plugin

 This plugin can import/export actual workspace to/from chosen file.
-File is formatted and splitted to files for every request to be versioned be GIT.
+File is formatted and splitted to files for every request to be versioned by GIT.
 These files are less prone to collisions.

 Compatible insomnia-workspace.json is also generated to be used with Insomnia without uuSync plugin.